-Date Topic Readings & Assignments Due April 8 Student-Facilitated Seminar: Family and Cultural Diversity DEC Position Statement (2010): Responsiveness to All Children, Families, and Professionals Student-selected reading April 15 Student-Facilitated Seminar: Inclusion in Early Childhood DEC/NAEYC Position Statement (2009): Early Childhood Inclusion Education Classrooms DEC Concept Paper (2009): Developmental Delay Student-selected reading April 22 Student-Facilitated Seminar: Linguistic Diversity in Young Children, Families, and Communities TESOL Position Statement (2010): Language and Literacy for Young English Language Learners (ages 3-8) TESOL Position Statement (2009): Teaching English as a Foreign or Additional Language Student-selected reading April 29 Student-Facilitated Seminar: Understanding and Responding DEC Position Statement (2007): Challenging Behaviors to Challenging Behaviors NAEYC Position Statement (2009): Developmentally Appropriate Practice Student-selected reading May 6 Guiding Principles in ECE No Class Meeting Guiding Principles Paper; Program Feedback Due
+On Blackboard with your group (partner up) in a discussion board share draft copies of your guiding principles paper.
+April 16 Student-Facilitated Seminar: Linguistic Diversity in Young Children, Families, and Communities AND Inclusion in Early Childhood Education Classrooms TESOL Position Statement (2010): Language and Literacy for Young English Language Learners (ages 3-8) TESOL Position Statement (2009): Teaching English as a Foreign or Additional Language Student-selected reading April 23 Student-Facilitated Seminar: Understanding and Responding to Challenging Behaviors DEC Position Statement (2007): Challenging Behaviors NAEYC Position Statement (2009): Developmentally Appropriate Practice Student-selected reading April 30 Guiding Principles in ECE Guiding Principles Paper due Final Presentation: Artifact Share with Guiding Principles Graphic May 7 Program Feedback To be submitted online no later that 11:40 AM -we will not meet face-to-face today.

-\Subject to change at the discretion of course instructor to meet the needs of students
+\Subject to change at the discretion of course instructor to meet the needs of students.

-Seminar Criteria for Grading
+Seminar Criteria for Grading: